To save human lives, U.S. hurricane shelters protect pets, too

 | NORTH CHARLESTON, S.C.

 NORTH CHARLESTON, S.C.
-With Hurricane Matthew barrelling down on the southeastern United States, Lindsay and Henry Barrios faced a potentially life-changing decision: whether to evacuate their South Carolina home.
+With Hurricane Matthew barreling down on the southeastern United States, Lindsay and Henry Barrios faced a potentially life-changing decision: whether to evacuate their South Carolina home.

 They refused to go if it meant leaving their pet Chihuahua behind.

 The Edmund A. Burns Elementary School hurricane shelter in North Charleston held 119 people, 19 dogs and eight cats on Friday.
-Among them were the Barrioses and Cash, from neighbouring Charleston.
+Among them were the Barrioses and Cash, from neighboring Charleston.

 "He's a member of our family.
 He deserves to be safe," Lindsay Barrios said.